-The courses listed below outline the requirements for completion for students officially admitted in the 2016-2017 academic year.
+The courses listed below outline the requirements for completion for students officially admitted in the 2017-2018 academic year.
 Requirements for completion may vary depending on the semester in which a student is admitted.
 Current/continuing students should consult their Academic Requirements report available through their student center account for specific requirements, as requirements are subject to change.

 Credits/Units Hrs/Week LEC-LAB

 Coursework Required for Degree

-Occupational Specific Courses (39 credits) The Occupational Specific Course area is met by a Wisconsin Apprenticeship issued by the Department of Workforce Development-Bureau of Apprenticeship program which included a minimum of 400 hours of prescribed apprentice rela Wisconsin Technical College System.
-General Education (21 credits) General Education courses must meet the WTCS Associate of Applied Science for a minimum of 21 credits of General Education distributed across the follow Communications ip Standards registered ted instruction in the e Degree requirement
+Occupational Specific Courses (39 credits) The Occupational Specific Course area is met by a Wisconsin Apprenticeship Con- issued by the Department of Workforce Development-Bureau of Apprenticeship St program which included a minimum of 400 hours of prescribed apprentice related Wisconsin Technical College System.
+General Education (21 credits) General Education courses must meet the WTCS Associate of Applied Science De for a minimum of 21 credits of General Education distributed across the following of npletion Certificate andards registered instruction in the egree requirement categories.

+Communications 6

 Social Science 3

 Behavioral Science 3

 Math and/or Science 3

 Additional General Education 6